robly78746/IOSanitizationCMS/README.md

 Describe any challenges encountered while building the app.

-*Keeping track the development of so many different web pages was a challenge.
+Markup: *Keeping track the development of so many different web pages was a challenge.

 ## License